Sylhetis: Culture

-Sylheti culture, while considered a subculture of Bengali culture, is distinguished by unique linguistic, historical, and regional characteristics.
+Sylheti culture, while considered a subculture of Bengali culture, is distinguished by its unique linguistic, historical, and regional characteristics.

+A map showing the distribution of Sylhetis in Bangladesh.

 The Sylheti language, which some consider as a dialect of Bengali, while many linguists consider it as a distinct language, is central to Sylheti identity.
 Its unique phonetic qualities and vocabulary often make it unintelligible to standard Bengali speakers, which contributes to a sense of separateness among Sylhetis.
 In addition, Sylhetis have a strong regional identity that was strengthened by the historical shifts of the Sylhet region between Assam and Bengal during British rule.
 These transitions were pivotal in developing a distinct Sylheti identity, due to the region’s geographical isolation and its historical and cultural ties with Bengal.
 Many Sylhetis today continue to identify with both the broader Bengali and their distinct Sylheti ethnocultural identities.

 Sylheti folklore is unique to the region, it is influenced by Hindu, Sufi, Turco-Persian and native ideas.
 Chandra Kumar De of Mymensingh is known to be the first researcher of Sylheti folklore.
 Archives of old works are kept in Kendriya Muslim Sahitya Sangsad in Sylhet (also known as the Sylhet Central Muslim Literary Society) – the oldest literary organisation in Bengal and one of the oldest in the subcontinent.